 - Be clear and make no assumptions.
 Write detailed instructions for the least tech-savvy students.
 Include info links, definitions of terminology, and expectations of writing length.
 Include links to specific Canvas Guides for Students in your assignment instructions for those who need step-by-step tutorials.

-- Be sure you understand Canvas and get help from Canvas Instructor Guides to avoid creating navigation dead-ends and frustration for your students.
-(Example: Make sure that hyperlinks to outside sites are functioning and use built-in modules navigation.
+- Seek support.
+Don’t forget all the support available to you at ISU – including 24/7 Canvas support.
+Use Canvas Instructor Guides to avoid creating navigation challenges and frustration for your students.
+For example, Double-check that hyperlinks to outside sites are functioning and use built-in modules navigation.
 Internal Canvas links can open in a neighboring tab.
 (Use HTML code snippet target=” _blank” to avoid links within the text that divert your students to another location in Canvas.
-Students won’t finish reading a page if they click a link mid-sentence and land elsewhere.)
+Students won’t finish reading a page if they click a link mid-sentence and land elsewhere.

 - Before each project, curate multiple successful examples of completed assignments for students to emulate and surpass.
 Varied assignment examples will invite more in-depth learning inferences and creative thinking.
 For guidance, use the Transparency in Learning and Teaching (TiLT) in Higher Education website.

 - Use Rubrics.
 Students will know where to spend their energy on assignments and have fewer complaints or questions.
 Rubrics help instructors give consistent, fast feedback without writing the same comments again and again.
 Learn more from the Interactive Feedback page.